The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 Out of a total of about 9,000 Austrian Jews deported to Maly Trostinec, there are 17 known survivors.”

-Philippe Sands’s book East West Street also describes events at Maly Trostinec.
+Philippe Sands’s books East West Street and The Ratline also describes events at Maly Trostinec.

 Mark Tritsch (firstname.lastname@example.org) posted the following on the Gesher-Galicia SIG on 12 April 2015 in response to the question “Who could leave Austria between 1938-1940”: